-A total of 387 robots turn the body shop into an impressive sight.
+A total of about 400 robots turn the body shop into an impressive sight.
 However, despite the high degree of automation, human workers are essential here, in particular for quality controls, systems operation and several manual tasks.
 In the body shop we rely on harmonic interaction between expert human labor and state-of-the-art technology.

 The production of the overlapping aluminum bonnet of the Macan is a technical masterpiece as there are no visible seams on the upper area of the bonnet.
 Never before has the bonnet construction of a series produced car been so complex.
 The body shop comprises several production cells and one line production facility.
 Initially, the individual parts are assembled into subcomponents such as bonnet or quarter panels in the separate production areas.
 These components are then fitted to a body in the line production area.

 Line production of the Macan body begins with the underbody.
 Here, the front and rear underbodies, wheel houses and the front section are fitted...

 Line production of the Macan body begins with the underbody.
 Here, the front and rear underbodies, wheel houses and the front section are fitted together in a fully automated process.
 This station represents the birth place of the vehicle.
 This is where the Macan receives its “birth certificate” – a transponder with a special identification code.
 This code contains all of the future vehicle’s details, for example this tells the welding robots in the body shop which kind of roof needs to be prepared for the vehicle.